-Although a natural part of employment, terminating an employee’s contract is often awkward and contentious.
-This can come about a number of ways.
-Employees may terminate their contract by resigning, and an employer may terminate the contract by dismissing an employee.
+Although a natural part of employment, the proper process for terminating an employee’s contract is often awkward and contentious.
+This can arise in a number of ways.
+Employees may terminate their contract via resignation, and an employer may terminate the contract by dismissing an employee.

-Make sure you remain compliant with UK laws by using this termination of employment letter.
+Ensure you comply with UK laws by using this termination of employment letter.

-- Return of the employer's property and information.
+- Return of the company property and information.

 - It also allows for payment in lieu of notice (PILON).